Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Are tankless water heaters fully covered under home warranties?

-Most major providers — including AHS, Liberty Home Guard, and ARW Home — cover tankless water heaters as part of their plumbing or systems plans.
+Most major providers, including American Home Shield, Liberty Home Guard, and ARW Home, cover tankless water heaters as part of their plumbing or systems plans.
 Covered components typically include heating elements, igniters, thermostats, and circulating pumps.
-However, some proprietary digital components, scale filtration systems, and external storage tanks may be excluded.
+However, auxiliary holding tanks, fuel storage tanks, and certain proprietary digital components may be excluded.
 Always read the fine print to confirm "tankless" is explicitly named in your plan.

 Does home warranty cover heat pump systems?

 Yes, heat pumps are generally covered as part of HVAC system coverage.
 This includes the compressor, fan motors, refrigerant lines, and electrical components.
-However, limits vary widely by provider, and some supplementary components — like humidifiers or dehumidifiers connected to the system — are commonly excluded.
+American Home Shield and First American both offer up to $5,000 per HVAC system in 2026, though geothermal heat pumps may have a lower $1,500 sub-limit on certain components.
 Since heat pump replacement can be costly, look for a provider with high HVAC coverage caps.

 Compare Home Warranty Options in Ohio